-So far our deeper coverage of the Spend Matters 50/50 (see Providers to Know and Providers to Watch) has focused on software providers.
-But today, we turn our attention to an upstart in the content and data enrichment business, Bureau van Dijk.
-BvD is a smaller organization than D&B – but it’s one with as much or more content.
+Bureau van Dijk is an upstart in the content and data enrichment business.
+BvD is a smaller organization than D&B – but it's one with as much or more content.
 It delivers global visibility on suppliers – not just North America – with financials, ownership structure, news feeds from various sources, and company-specific content from ERP.
 This includes insights into both publicly and privately held companies, including ownership positions by investors, subsidiaries, and parent organizations.

 As an aggregator of global company content, BvD incorporates content from numerous third-party content providers – examples include D&B, D&B TSR, World’Vest Base, Creditreform Germany, CIBI Information, and NICE.
 The downside is that this model can make it hard for them to resell data (i.e., have it consumed outside their solution interface).

 BvD has several product lines: Zephyr (economic market data), Amadeus, Orbis, Oriana, Osiris (company information) and vertical specific product packaged as “Catalysts” – including their Procurement Catalyst.
 BvD’s value to procurement practitioners lies in compliance, risk assessment and onboarding-related activities – but can be used in a more strategic supplier assessment activity as well.